 Has your Flight Instructor given you all the required logbook endorsements for your CFI (initial) checkride?
 Well, here is your chance to verify just that.
 You wouldn’t believe how many CFI applicants fail their CFI checkride in the first 10 minutes into it, just because their flight instructor failed to given them the proper logbook endorsements.
 And yes, the CFI applicant will fail the checkride if his/her flight instructor failed to do his/her job.
 You should also read more about the reasons why CFI applicants fail the CFI checkride.

-The reason why the CFI applicant fails the checkride due to his/her instructor’s failure to do write proper endorsements is because Checkride Endorsements is a required area of operation to become a CFI, and if your own endorsements are not correct, you have already successfully demonstrated your deficiency in this area of operation.
+Checkride Endorsements is a required Task in area of operation II, Technical Subject Areas – CFI PTS.
+And if your own endorsements are not correct, you have thereby already successfully demonstrated your deficiency in this area of operation.

 List of CFI Endorsements required for a CFI Checkride

 There are a total of 5 endorsements required for one to appear for the Certified Flight Instructor, Airplane Single Engine (initial issue) checkride: